1. POLICY RATIONALE

 5.11 Spam Mail

 All electronic communications will include an unsubscribe facility.
-The Spam Act prohibits sending unsolicited commercial emails, SMS, and MMS messages for commercial purposes.
+The Spam Act 2003 (Cth) prohibits sending unsolicited commercial emails, SMS, and MMS messages for commercial purposes.
 While non-for-profit organisations such as Amana Living do have exemptions from the Spam Act, we are guided by the Code of Practice developed by the Association for Data-Driven Marketing and Advertising (ADMA).

 5.12 Security of personal information